-Rebecca Fielding (external website), Founder and Managing Director of Gradconsult (external website), has spent nearly twenty years working in the graduate recruitment sector.
+Rebecca Fielding (LinkedIn profile), Founder and Managing Director of Gradconsult (external website), has spent nearly twenty years working in the graduate recruitment sector.
 During that time she’s recruited thousands of graduates from every degree discipline on behalf of household names such as HJ Heinz, Asda and the Co-operative Group.
 For more information visit the Gradconsult website.

 There are many reasons to be optimistic, as your skills remain in demand and are highly valued.
 Here are my five top tips for you this summer:

 1. Widen your horizons

 Over 70% of graduate vacancies in the UK are typically open to applicants from any degree discipline, so don’t constrain your job search to roles directly related to your degree.
-Take a look at this twitter thread (external website) for inspiration – including a Biology graduate who is now a quantity surveyor.
+Take a look at this Twitter thread for inspiration – including a Biology graduate who is now a quantity surveyor.

 2. Change your search engine criteria